Top Christmas Markets in The Netherlands

 Gouda Christmas Market (Gouda by Candlelight)

-Gouda turns magical as people gather around the Christmas tree in the square and, at 7pm, the festivities really get going.
+Gouda turns magical as people gather around the Christmas tree in the square and, at 7pm on Friday, the festivities really get going.
 But, if you want to experience the opening concert and the whole day of events, be sure to be at the Goudse Schouwburg by 2pm.

 Food, warm drinks, and wood chalets all combine to create a cozy Christmas market to buy your gifts.